GitSkilled/.github/profile/README.md

 We’ve built core values that serve as the foundation across our pillars of work.
 With these guiding principles in mind, we aim to build our community with developers, for developers.

-1. **Inclusivity**: We aim to create opportunities for everyone to get involved and succeed in open source and AI.
-We do this by making our resources accessible, localized, and personalized.
+1. **Inclusivity**: We aim to create opportunities for everyone to get involved and succeed in open source and AI by making our resources accessible, localized, and personalized.
 Our focus on inclusivity ensures that all voices are heard, barriers are removed, and developers stay with us because they feel welcomed and valued.

 2. **Collaboration**: We believe that collaboration and partnerships drive innovation and learning.
 By teaming up with individuals, organizations, communities, and teams at GitHub and Microsoft, we work together to reach common goals and support each other’s growth.